ibm-cloud-docs/sap-netweaver-power/sap-power-considerations.md

   This virtual server can be a Windows or Linux server.
 This server can be used, for example:
   * For downloading software and patches.
 When the software is on the server, you can use SCP or WinSCP or another SSH file transfer protocol (SFTP) application to transfer the software to the SAP virtual server for installation.
-  * As a VNC server for installing SAP with the SWPM.
+  * As a VNC server for installing SAP with the Software Provisioning Manager.
   * For management with SAP Logon/SAP GUI.
   * For forwarding SAP GUI to client endpoints.